privefl/bigstatsr/README.md

 Please open an issue if you find a bug.
 If you want help using **bigstatsr**, please post on Stack Overflow with the tag *bigstatsr* (not yet created).
 [How to make a great R reproducible example?](https://stackoverflow.com/q/5963269/6103040)

+- [Computing the null space of a bigmatrix in R](https://stackoverflow.com/questions/46253537/computing-the-null-space-of-a-bigmatrix-in-r/) (works if one dimension is not too large)

 ## Code of conduct